The Enduring ICT Challenge

 More profoundly, companies need to take a strategic approach in order to avoid finding themselves boxed in by technology, or overly committed to one particular technology path.
 Of course, every organisation has its own set of unique variables and considerations, but the following common-sense principles will help in avoiding being caught in the legacy trap:

 - Work with a trusted technology advisor.
 Technology service providers are usually best placed to understand what is coming down the line, and also how to match technology with what the company is trying to achieve.
 Even companies with the luxury of a CIO will find this valuable because service providers have a broad view of both the ICT industry and the particular vertical in which the client operates.

 - Mitigate the legacy risk you are exposed to.
-Some legacy applications and hardware simply can’t be modernised, and one needs to think laterally.
-For example, it might be possible to modernise the platform on which a legacy application runs, or it could be practical to virtualise some, or all, of the legacy and move it onto the cloud.
-In such cases, you can retain the legacy systems that are still fit for purpose without compromising an overall modernisation process.
+Some legacy applications and hardware simply can’t be modernized, and one needs to think laterally.
+For example, it might be possible to modernize the platform on which a legacy application runs, or it could be practical to virtualise some, or all, of the legacy and move it onto the cloud.
+In such cases, you can retain the legacy systems that are still fit for purpose without compromising an overall modernization process.
 Such an approach will also make for easier integration with modern systems.